 Microsoft plans on rolling out an update including this lock by July 2015 and Google has said they will implement Activation Lock on all new devices manufactured and in the next major Android update all phones running the most current OS will be protected.
 With all the major players in the phone industry agreeing to this it is calculated that 97% of the smartphone market place will be protected by a kill switch resulting in a huge loss to crime around the world.

 Texting whilst driving …a concept that is familiar to one and all on the roads of Britain.
 Whether its a sneaky one word text at traffic lights or a novella during a run up the motorway, its something that society acknowledges is happening to a lesser or greater degree.
+Texting and driving is (obviously) a huge risk and can cause massive collisions on the road.
+And while you can always find car insurance companies uk to protect your car, your own safety may not be as guaranteed as your vehicle’s.
 So, hey, what’s the problem?
 Well, to borrow words of veteran football commentator John Motson, “it only takes a second to …er.. kill someone by accidentally driving into them” actually his words are just the start of that sentence of course.
 The point being whether it’s a 1 second text or a ten minute effort, the risk of making a driving error during that time is immense.
 In driving terms you can drive 50 metres in a second or less so that little cute message to your friend may turn out to be your infamous last words.

 The number of times I see people talking on phones whilst driving beggar’s belief.
 If they are not texting or talking they are looking at phones whilst driving presumably reading a Facebook banality (boo hiss) or writing a text, or maybe just placing a bet, reading the news, or whatever their passion may be.
 The thought that this selfish action could end someone’s life, cripple or maim some innocent on in another vehicle, or on the pavement or zebra crossing or whatever seems of little interest to these self-centred morons.